Zhyov/Zhyov/README.md

-- Hello!
-I'm Zhyov / Luke.
+Hello!
+I'm Fran, a 15yo developer.
+I also go by Luke or Zhyov.

-- I code in Lua, HTML, CSS, JS and Python.
+I code in Python, Luau, and JavaScript.
+(HTML and CSS as well if you consider them languages)